 You may notice that you become very analytical or checked out during stress, which is a very different coping style.
 When your partner pushes in closer to feel safe, they are in survival mode and not really thinking about how it’s affecting you.
 This might trigger an even greater sense of “wanting to check out” because they are just too much to handle.
 That’s because, for your style, it’s best to close down during intense situations, as you learned to rely on yourself.

 Before this post, you might have assumed that your partner was becoming needy because they’re “too sensitive” or “crazy”, rather than recognizing they are acting out of their own fear or attachment style based on how they grew up.
-Now that you see it’s a very common human pattern, here’s what you can do differently:

-Once your wave partner knows you’re not abandoning them, their emotional reactions will subside dramatically and they will be able to show up in a more present and rational way.
+Once your wave partner knows you’re not abandoning them, their emotional reactions will subside dramatically and they will be able to show up more presently and rationally.
 You can be in a fight, and still reassure them that you’re not going anywhere.
-Give them deep, calming presence and physical touch, just long enough to remind them things will be okay again soon.
+Give them a deep, calming presence and physical touch, just long enough to remind them things will be okay again soon.
 A big hug, gentle caresses, and words of reassurance that this is all going to work out in time.
 Since their fear is tied to their nervous system so strongly, keeping yourself calm and present around them will alert their system that it’s safe instead of threatened.
 You can say something like “Even though I’m angry/disappointed/checked out right now, underneath all this I love you, I’ll still be here for you, and I know we will get through this.”

 No amount of detached rational explanation or telling them to just give you a minute is going to relieve their anxiety, the way it would make your style feel better because what you both need in these moments is the complete opposite.
-Since they need a connection to find safety but you need space to feel safe, you’re going to have to create safety for yourself in a new way, in order to create more connection with them.
+Since they need a connection to find safety but you need space to feel safe, you’re going to have to create safety for yourself in a new way, to create more connection with them.

-Often times your style pulls away because you don’t believe your partner can understand you or meet your needs.
+Often your style pulls away because you don’t believe your partner can understand you or meet your needs.
 And your partner’s emotional neediness seems to reinforce your perspective.
 However, as soon as you’re willing to “lean in” and help reassure your wave partner, they are actually some of the best-suited people to listen, empathize, and support your needs.
 By pulling away you create a self-fulfilling prophecy, but by leaning in, you create a chance for a better connection than you had before.
 Tell yourself, “I can trust this person to understand me if I’m willing to try.”
 Take a few deep breaths, and see if you can speak about how you’re feeling.

 If they are overwhelming you and it feels like too much to “lean in”, take some space away for yourself, but do it mindfully.
-Let you partner know what’s happening.
+Let your partner know what’s happening.
 You can say something like, “I need to be on my own for a little bit to reset, not because I’m leaving, but because I love you and want to work through this.
 I’m not leaving for good, and I will reach out to you by (this specific day/time).”
 This will reassure them that they can trust you to take space and not abandon them forever, while also being honest about your own needs.
 When you can use clear communication that shows you understand both sides and are willing to compromise, you set yourself up for healthy relationships.
 If it’s too much to get those words out, at the very least, you can say “I’m feeling really overwhelmed right now and I need a few minutes, but I’ll come back.”

 Use your space to come back into the present moment.
 Remind yourself that all relationships have bumps, and you’re going to be okay even though your partner is reacting right now.
 Use meditation or a physical practice (gym, yoga, sports, run, etc) to get into your body again instead of letting your mind fly away.
 From there, you can circle back and be more clear about your needs, your understanding of their needs, and your plan for returning.

 Recognizing the different needs that you and your partner have during times of stress can help you take responsibility to show up for yourself and the relationship.
 As you keep practicing supporting your partner with connection and reassurance, they will calm down sooner and be able to support your needs even better.
 Speak directly about what needs you have and ask them what they need without taking it personally.
-Being able to break and repair well together during conflict is one of the biggest indicators of a healthy relationship that is capable of creating a lasting love.
+Being able to break and repair well together during conflict is one of the biggest indicators of a healthy relationship that is capable of creating lasting love.